kstolle15/AES_RSA/README.md

 2. matplotlib and pandas - these imports will be used to graph the data
     - to install matplotlip run pip install matplotlib
     - to install pandas run pip install pandas

+## Running the Program
+Everything is set up so that you just have to run the command: python3 driver.py (Note: This Program will run for a few minutes due to the number of tests ran)

+There are two main tests.
+After each one has completed, a series of graphs should pop up displaying the recorded information.